Wouter1/EMU-driver/README.md

 The current version compiles with Xcode 5.1.1.
-Original comes from source forge revision 7. http://sourceforge.net/projects/zaudiodrivermac/ But it does not compile on OSX 10.9 Mavericks.
-So I dumped part of the code and wrote new code to get audio recording working.
+Original comes from source forge revision 7. http://sourceforge.net/projects/zaudiodrivermac/ But it did not compile on OSX 10.9 Mavericks.
+So I dumped part of the code, cleaned up, documented, refactored and wrote new code to get it working.

 The present version is in a pretty bad shape.
 I did a major effort to refactor the input side of the code, it's on the way but not yet polished.
 The rest of the code is still in original state.
-The first goal here was to get the audio input working properly, without the clicking issues of the official driver when used in OSX10.6 and higher.
+The first priority here was to get the audio input working properly, without the clicking issues of the official driver when used in OSX10.6 and higher.
+The playback at this points works ok but there are still a few small issues.

 * This version works on Mavericks but not on Yosemite (see issue #18).
 * All sample rates are supported both for record and playback: 44.1, 48, 88.2, 96, 176.4 and 192 kHz